[hr text=”Durable Power of Attorney”]

 Extreme care must be taken in the language used within a Durable Power of Attorney.
 New York requires express statements, not typically included in a standard form, to enable the implementation of a Medicaid-planning or estate-planning strategy.

-The Law Office of Antony M. Eminowicz, Esq will help ensure that all potential issues are discussed that enable you to make an informed and educated decision.
+The Law Office of Antony M. Eminowicz, PLLC will help ensure that all potential issues are discussed that enable you to make an informed and educated decision.